opacity

 In this article, you learned about two methods to work around this limitation for background images with opacity.

-If you’d like to learn more about CSS, check out our CSS topic page for exercises and programming projects.
+Additionally, if you’d like to deep-dive into CSS, check out our learn more about CSS series for exercises and programming projects.

 This textbox defaults to using Markdown to format your answer.